SwiftGen/SwiftGen/Documentation/templates/MigrationGuide.md

 All templates now have `swiftlint:disable all` at the top, so `swiftlint` users no longer need to ignore the generated files, although this is still highly recommended.

-SwiftGen 6.0 uses the latest Stencil and StencilSwiftKit libraries, so there are plenty of new features for template writers, such as variable subscripting, an `indent` filter, better error reporting, ...
+SwiftGen 6.0 uses the latest [Stencil](https://github.com/stencilproject/Stencil/blob/master/CHANGELOG.md#0131) and [StencilSwiftKit](https://github.com/SwiftGen/StencilSwiftKit/blob/master/CHANGELOG.md#270) libraries, so there are plenty of new features for template writers, such as variable subscripting, an `indent` filter, better error reporting, ...

 ### Fonts

 The template now provides a `registerAllCustomFonts()` function, which can be useful if you use custom fonts in your Interface Builder files.
 Just call it when your application starts.
+Otherwise, fonts will still auto-register when they're first used in code.

+Note that if you call this method, you don't need to list the custom fonts under the `UIAppFonts` key of your `Info.plist` anymore.
+Calling this method instead of listing your custom fonts in your `Info.plist` thus has two advantages: you don't have to maintain the list up-to-date anymore when you add/remove a custom font, and it also works well with custom fonts you might embed in your frameworks (which don't have that `UIAppFonts` key in their own `Info.plist`).

 ### Storyboards / IB